Around the world, people give up time, money, and energy every day to improve the lives of others.

 When a helicopter from the National Park Service dropped a line to the survivors, Arland Williams, in better shape than the rest, helped each person, in turn, to attach.
 They were then towed to safety, one at a time.

-When it was finally William’s chance to reach safety, the helicopter returned to find he was no longer there, succumbing to the water’s freezing temperatures.
+When it was finally Williams’s chance to reach safety, the helicopter returned to find he was no longer there, succumbing to the water’s freezing temperatures.

 He paid the ultimate price to save others’ lives without reward, except for the knowledge of his fellow passengers’ safety.